Top 5 Experience Counter Cards in Magic: The Gathering

 Unlike most of her four cost peers, green/black Meren wields a sturdy 3/4 stats for her price, just enough to withstand a red "Lightning Bolt," and her human and shaman subtypes both provide a decent number of combos.
 Better yet, whenever a different creature you control dies, Meren lets you gain an experience counter, an excellent way to put your dead monsters to good use.

 Use self-sacrificing cards like "Sakura-Tribe Elder" to quickly amass the counters.
 Then, during your end steps, you pick a creature in your graveyard and return it to the field if its CMC is less than or equal to your number of experience counters, or return it to your hand if not.
 This amazing trait either recycles a card to hand or field, both fantastic traits that cement Meren as the best experience card yet.
-I've used Meren to great effect as both a leader and supporter in EDH, and you can often snag your own for less than ten dollars!
+She's pricey in her base cost, but if you use her as commander, you can snag a much-cheaper oversized version for less than three dollars!

 Which card do you prefer?